2023–24 Oklahoma City Thunder season

 The 2023–24 Oklahoma City Thunder season was the 16th season of the franchise in Oklahoma City and the 58th in the National Basketball Association (NBA).

 After a win over the Rockets on February 27, the Thunder improved on their 40–42 record from the previous year.
 After a win over the New Orleans Pelicans, the Thunder reached 50 wins for the first time since 2016.
 On March 31, 2024, the Thunder clinched their first playoff berth since 2020 after a win against the New York Knicks.
-They eventually clinched their first division title since 2016, along with the top seed in the Western Conference for the first time since 2013.
+They eventually clinched their first division title since 2016, along with the top seed in the Western Conference for the first time since 2013, after clinching a tiebreaker over the Denver Nuggets, who also finished with an identical 57–25 record, due to a 3–1 season series win.
 The Thunder became the youngest team to earn the 1-seed since seeding began in 1984 (with an average age almost two years younger than the previous record holder, the 2004–05 Phoenix Suns).

 In the playoffs, the Thunder swept the New Orleans Pelicans, 4–0 in the first round, making them the youngest team ever to win a playoff series, surpassing the 2010–11 Thunder.
 This would also be their first playoff series win since 2016.
-However, they were upset by the Dallas Mavericks in six games.
+However, they were upset by the Dallas Mavericks in six games of the semifinals.

 The Oklahoma City Thunder drew an average home attendance of 17,451 in 41 home games in the 2023-24 NBA season.